February 21, 2019

 Packing List, v.
 1.0

 Overview It is important that each participant is comfortable during our travels along the Colorado River this summer.
-With that said, the amount of clothing and equipment that each of us can bring needs to be metered by the fact that we are flying to Colorado and need to fit everyone’s bags into one 12-passenger rental van and two Suburbans.
+With that said, the amount of clothing and equipment that each of us can bring needs to be metered by the fact that we are flying to Colorado and need to fit everyone’s bags into one 12-passenger rental van and one large SUV.
 Duffel bags, internal frame backpacks, or soft-sided suitcases are best for packing.
 If possible, please avoid hard-sided suitcases and trunks.
-Each student participant will be asked to transport some of the group gear out to Colorado and back again.
-We will be flying with Southwest Airlines, which allows each traveler to bring 2 checked in luggage pieces, each weighing 50 lbs. and one carryon bag and a personal item.
+Each student participant should bring 1 (and only 1) check-in bag (or similar) weighing 50 lbs or less and one carry-on bag (e.g., day pack) and a personal item.
 If at all possible, please arrive at NC State with 75 lbs. or less of personal clothing, equipment, etc.

 Backpack Each student should have a hiking-style day pack.
 A backpack that you used in school will suffice.